regnents/MAS-PartO/README.md

+<h1> THIS README WILL BE CHANGED IN THE FUTURE BECAUSE OF THE CHANGE IN THE CODE.
+READ AT YOUR OWN RISK </h1>

 # MAS-PartO

 Mesin Absensi SPARTA Otomatis (MAS-PartO) digunakan untuk mengedit worksheet "Presensi" pada google sheet presensi SPARTA secara otomatis berdasarkan file chat ZOOM yang digunakan.